Amalfi Coast -2

 Mount Solarus offers fantastic panoramic view around Capri.
 There is a chair car access (11€ round trip ticket)from the base to top of Solarus and back.
 The ride of 10-13 mins offers a chance to admire brilliant blue hues of the ocean.

 Ferry is the only way to visit this island.
 There are many ferry companies operating at different time slots.
 When you book the tickets at a counter for return included, you can only pick return timing offered by that ferry company.
 So, you might want to check which one provides return timing close to your preference.
-Suggest that you reach the marina by 8:30-9:00 to be able to get enough time on Capri.
-If you want to cover Capri, Blue Grotto, Anacapri you might need more time.
+Suggest that you reach the marina (from Sorrento/Amalfi) by 8:30-9:00 to be able to get enough time at Capri.
+To cover Capri, Blue Grotto, Anacapri you would need a while day.

 Sita buses are the best option to get around.
 The frequency is 20-30 mins and there is a timetable available.
 For 8€ you get a 24hrs ticket (to be validated on the first bus).
 From Sorrento station, bus leaves for Amalfi passing via Positano.